White House outlines the beginning of a vaccination campaign for the youngest children - The Boston Globe

 The White House on Thursday outlined the early stages of its plan for making coronavirus vaccines available this month to roughly 18 million children younger than 5, should the doses be cleared by federal regulators for the last group of Americans yet to be eligible.

-The Biden administration has made 10 million doses available to states and health providers, with roughly 85% of children in the age group living within 5 miles of possible vaccination sites, according to a White House fact sheet.
+The Biden administration has made 10 million doses available to states and health providers, with roughly 85 percent of children in the age group living within 5 miles of possible vaccination sites, according to a White House fact sheet.

 Half of the 10 million doses were made available for order last week, the other half this week, with equal numbers of Pfizer-BioNTech and Moderna vaccines, the two that federal regulators are reviewing and could authorize as soon as next week.